GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/conclusion.md

 The obstacles are real: institutional inertia, vested interests, cultural resistance, and human tendencies toward short-term thinking and tribal conflict.
 But the opportunities are equally real: technological capability, economic incentives for cooperation, citizen demand for effective governance, and growing recognition that current systems serve no one's long-term interests well.

 The Treaty acknowledges obstacles while providing practical pathways around them.
-It offers sovereignty bargains for those who fear loss of autonomy.
+It offers strategic transition mechanisms for those who fear loss of influence, but only with democratic safeguards that prevent new forms of domination.
 It provides economic incentives for those motivated by material interests.
 It creates cultural adaptation mechanisms for those who value local traditions.
 It builds incremental pathways for those who distrust rapid change.

+**Ethical Foundation of Pragmatism**: The Treaty's strategic transition mechanisms represent carefully considered ethical compromises—accepting temporary, democratically constrained accommodations for existing power holders to enable breakthrough solutions that serve everyone's long-term interests, especially the most vulnerable.
+These arrangements are designed to sunset as democratic institutions mature, preventing permanent privilege entrenchment while enabling political coalitions necessary for transformation.

 Most importantly, it demonstrates that transformation serves practical necessity rather than abstract idealism.
 When climate disruption threatens $54 trillion in economic losses, governance cooperation becomes economic common sense.
 When pandemic vulnerabilities threaten global health security, international coordination becomes national security imperative.
 When democratic erosion threatens social stability, institutional reform becomes conservative necessity. **In a world of cascading failures, building a system that works is the ultimate act of pragmatism.**